Rian McBride

 Rian McBride (born 1996) is an Irish hurler who plays for Dublin Senior Championship club St. Vincent's and at inter-county level with the Dublin senior hurling team.
 He usually lines out at midfield.

 Career

 A member of the St. Vincent's club in Marino, McBride first came to prominence on the inter-county scene with the Dublin minor team in 2014.
 He subsequently won a Leinster Under-21 Championship medal with the Dublin under-21 team, while simultaneously lining out with the Dublin Institute of Technology in the Fitzgibbon Cup.
 McBride made his senior debut during the 2015 Walsh Cup.

 Honours

+54 consecutive Saturday nights out in the Sheaf;

+16 bathroom spews at the Sussex Hotel, and the toightest clothin' you'll ever see.